YunxinDENG/bike_parking/README.md

 ## Contents

 - **Code**: This directory includes all the scripts and programs used for data manipulation and analysis.
-  - `data_preprocess.R` / `data_preprocess.ipynb`: Main script for data processing (replace with the actual file names and programming languages used).
+  - `data_preprocess.R` / `data_preprocess.ipynb`: Main script for data processing.
-  - `Other Script`: Any additional scripts that were used (replace with actual names and descriptions).
+  - `Other Script`: Any additional scripts that were used.

 - **Data**: This directory contains the raw data files used in the dissertation.
   - `allPOI2023.csv` : POI data applied from DIGIMAP Data Service.